jamino30/personal-website/README.md

 ## About

 I'm Jai, currently in my third year as a Computer Science and AI student at Northeastern University in Boston, MA.
-I am a software engineer at the Massachusetts Institute of Technology (MIT), where my focus is bringing ML approaches to its Dandi Search Engine.
+I am a software engineer intern at the Massachusetts Institute of Technology (MIT), where my focus is incorporating AI/LLM approaches into Dandi Search.

-One of my current projects is the development of Verdant, a project that serves as a versatile playground and library for evaluating and sharing Large Language Models (LLMs).
+One of my current projects is the development of unixgpt, a project that serves as powerful bridge between natural language and UNIX commands.

-I'm deeply engaged in research related to large language models and NLP.
+I'm deeply engaged in research related to LLMs and NLP.
 Additionally, I find the applications of computer vision and the world of autonomous vehicles quite fascinating.

 Read more about my <a href="#experiences">experiences</a>, <a href="#projects">projects</a>, and <a href="#interests">interests</a>.